• Home

 • Cost Barrier: Quality permanent makeup isn’t cheap.

-Individuals with darker skin tones (Fitzpatrick types IV-VI) or those prone to skin discoloration are more susceptible to hyperpigmentation.
+Individuals with darker skin tones (Fitzpatrick types IV-VI) or those prone to skin discoloration are more susceptible to permanent makeup hyperpigmentation.

-Avoid regular makeup for at least 10-14 days to allow the skin to heal fully and reduce the risk of complications.
+Avoid regular makeup for at least 10–14 days to allow the skin to heal fully and reduce the risk of complications like hyperpigmentation.

 Hyperpigmentation is uncommon when procedures are performed by skilled professionals and proper aftercare is followed.